 27) 24/7 Moms

 Motherhood is a 24/7 job, so it is always good to be prepared for anything that could happen.
-At 24/7 Moms, moms understand that motherhood is an adventure all on its own, and they need a place to be inspired, equipped, and connected as they travel through the experience together.
+At 24/7 Moms, moms understand that motherhood is an adventure all on its own.
+They need a place to be inspired, equipped, and connected as they travel through the experience together.

 28) Cool Mom Picks

 Who says parenting can’t be relaxed and fun?
 Kristen Chase and Liz Gumbinner created Cool Mom Picks to provide information about anything and everything a parent may need on their journey.
 Kristen is a trend spotter, digital community organizer, event planner, social media guru, and writer who has a sense of what parents want, what they are looking for, and what they are talking about.
 She has published columns on various sites including BabyCenter, Mom.
 Me, and others.
 Liz has a background as a creative director in advertising and writing parenting columns.
-She has also contributed to several non-fiction anthologies, and has been seen on CNN and The Martha Stewart Show discussing parenting trends, gear, technology, and culture.
+She has also contributed to several non-fiction anthologies, and has been featured on CNN.
+She’s also made an appearance in the Martha Stewart Show discussing parenting trends, gear, technology, and culture.

 29) Baby Boy Bakery

 As a new parent, Jacqui Saldana created Baby Boy Bakery because she wanted to have something to call her own.
 She started writing recipes while she and her son grew up together in front of a beautiful community of friends.
 However, she faced tragedy when she lost her son, and – rather than hiding from the online community she had created – she decided to continue sharing her life, food, and broken heart with her audience.
 Through writing, she was able to rebuild herself.
 She later welcomed two daughters and continues to have a robust online presence.